InteractScience: Programmatic and Visually-Grounded Evaluation of Interactive Scientific Demonstration Code Generation: InteractScience Benchmark

 \subsection{Benchmark Statistics}

-The \textsc{InteractScience} benchmark consists of 150 problems distributed equally across five scientific disciplines: \textbf{Mathematics}, \textbf{Physics}, \textbf{Chemistry}, \textbf{Earth Science}, and \textbf{Computer Science}.
-Each domain contains 30 problems, which are further divided into 10 easy, 10 medium, and 10 hard tasks, resulting in 50 problems for each difficulty level.
-As detailed in Table~\ref{tab:statistics}, the benchmark's statistics show a clear correlation between assigned difficulty and complexity.
-From easy to hard, there is a consistent rise in the implementation plan length and the rigor of the evaluation suite, demanding more PFT test cases, user actions, and logical assertions.
-Compared with prior work~\citep{ArtifactsBench,EduVisBench}, our input plans are substantially longer because they are structured design specifications rather than brief textual hints.
-The number of VQT test cases, however, remains stable across difficulties because each case corresponds to a reference snapshot, and nearly every problem is equipped with four snapshots to test visual states.
+The InteractScience benchmark includes 150 problems across five scientific disciplines (30 per discipline), with each discipline split into 10 easy, 10 medium, and 10 hard tasks (50 per difficulty overall).
+As shown in Table~\ref{tab:statistics}, difficulty correlates with complexity, with plan length and PFT rigor increasing from easy to hard (more test cases, actions, and assertions).
+Compared with prior work~\citep{ArtifactsBench,EduVisBench}, our input plans are longer because they are structured design specifications rather than brief hints.
+The number of VQT test cases remains stable since each case corresponds to a reference snapshot, and nearly every problem includes four snapshots.

+Although the benchmark contains 150 high-level tasks, each task is a complete interactive scientific web application and includes multiple executable checks.
+Overall, the benchmark contains 779 PFT unit tests and 590 VQT unit tests, yielding 1,369 individual tests.
+Across 30 evaluated models, this corresponds to 4,500 model--problem instances and more than 40,000 test executions.
+Thus, the benchmark is modest in problem count but dense in executable evaluation signals; continued expansion remains an important future direction.